 The Van der Valk Hotel Nijmegen-Lent opened in 2016.
 This collaboration was so successful that we were eventually asked to design the new Van der Valk Hotel near Delft.
-The hotel will soon be perfectly located on the A4 motorway, where the high-rises of Rijswijk end and the polder landscape of Midden-Delfland begins.
+The hotel is perfectly located on the A4 motorway, where the high-rises of Rijswijk end and the polder landscape of Midden-Delfland begins.

 We were able to combine the client’s tremendous professional and human knowledge with our own expertise and experience.
 In many ways, designing a hotel is a lot like designing a care environment.
 Much the design is centred around complex logistic and facility processes, and in both cases, it is essential that these processes do not hinder the wellbeing of guests.

 The hotel has two main volumes.
 An eight-story tower with 142 rooms on a two-story plinth-level building in which the entrance, foyer, kitchen, restaurant, conference and meeting rooms and delivery area are located.
 On the first two floors, guests will find spacious terraces facing southwest, where they can enjoy the sun.
 The hotel’s three-sided orientation keeps the nearby water treatment plant hidden from view.
 There are almost no windows facing the plant.

 The Van der Valk Hotel Delft A4 does justice to everyone’s needs, both those of guests and those of employees.
 What’s more, the municipality of Midden-Delfland is very happy with the new hotel.
 It is seen as a valuable addition to the region’s hospitable, green character.
 In the future, there is also room for collaboration between the hotel and local agricultural entrepreneurs, which could enrich the hotel’s cuisine.